Salvo270/RL_Project_Snake/README.md

 ---

-# Failure Analysis: Ghost Tail Effect
+### Dominant Failure Mechanism: "Ghost Tail" Effect

-Dominant failure mechanism.

-Cause:

-Hidden state information.

-As the snake grows:

-Parts of its body exit the observation window.

-The agent cannot detect its tail.

-This produces:

-Perceptual aliasing

-Identical observations correspond to different true states.

-Result:

-Self-collision becomes inevitable.
+The primary failure mechanism observed in the partially observable agent arises from hidden state information outside the observation window.

+As the snake grows in length, parts of its body inevitably move beyond the visible region.
+Because the agent only receives a local observation centered on the head, it loses access to the full body configuration and can no longer track the position of its tail.

+This creates a phenomenon known as **perceptual aliasing**, where identical observations correspond to different underlying environment states.
+From the agent’s perspective, a region may appear safe because the tail is not visible, while in reality that same region is occupied.

+As a consequence, the agent selects actions that are locally valid but globally unsafe.
+This leads to unavoidable self-collisions, a failure mode referred to in this project as the **"Ghost Tail" effect**.

 ---